Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 ### Discovering That a Distributed System is Failing is Nontrivial

 A process might refuse to start successfully because it cannot connect to a dependent subsystem.
 Monit will then restart that process over and over infinitely.
-Another process might start running even if it cannot access its dependencies, but when users interact with that process it might when return errors.
+Another process might start running even if it cannot access its dependencies, but when users interact with that process it might then return errors.
 Or it might provide a subset of normal behaviour, rather than explicitly error.
 Some erroneous behaviour might be intermittent.

 ### Debugging a Distributed System is Nontrivial